assemble/assemble/docs/content/recipes/browser-sync.md

 ---
+title: Assemble and Browser-Sync
+description: >
+  Use assemble and [browser-sync](https://www.browsersync.io/) to both serve the files but also update the served files if needed.
 category: recipes
 ---
-# Assemble and Browser-Sync

-> Use assemble and [browser-sync](https://www.browsersync.io/) to both serve the files but also update the served files if needed.

 ## Purpose of this recipe